esmil/voorhees/README.markdown

 Voorhees is a yet another [Lua][1] library to parse [JSON][2] documents.
 It is implemented in ANSI C and have no dependencies other than Lua itself.

-It is based on the Pushdown Automaton implemented in the [JSON_checker][3] and is faster than any other JSON parser for Lua that I've found (do correct me if I'm wrong).
+It is based on the Pushdown Automaton implemented in the [JSON\_checker][3] and is faster than any other JSON parser for Lua that I've found (do correct me if I'm wrong).

 Also the encoding of the input JSON text is independent from the strings it returns.
-That is, the encoding of the input is autodetected whereas you specify the encoding of the strings it returns.
+That is, the encoding of the input is auto detected whereas you specify the encoding of the strings it returns.

 Voorhees also enables you to parse big JSON documents by supplying a